TheAntiscamGroup/AntiScamBotSite/faq.md

 _It's been two years (as of November 2025), since we've heard anyone having this issue.
 Discord may have turned it off._

+### How come I don't see the channel I want to put messages in?

+If you have a lot of channels in your server, the Discord API will cap out the number of channels that appear in the channel selector.

+To fix this:

+* Move the category/channel that you want the bot to send messages into to the top of the your channel list
+* Open your ScamGuard settings/activation using the command
+* Set the channel
+* Move the category/channel back to the original position

 ### Is {{ site.bot_name }} open source?

 Yes!
 You can see the [project source code here](/github).